What Companies and Consumers Alike Can Do To Prevent Identity Theft

 5. Shred Any Documents Containing Personal or Customer Information

-Secure shredding allows home and business owners to ensure their information has been 100% destroyed.
+Secure shredding allows home and business owners to ensure their information has been 100% destroyed to prevent identity theft.
 In Colorado, all private and public companies handling and disposing of personal information are responsible for complying with state laws regarding data privacy.
 For individuals, shredding applies to more than just bills and old credit cards.
 ATM receipts, signed documents, and employment records all fall under the Federal Trade Commissions shredding recommendations for consumers.
 Third-party shredders can both speed up the process of document destruction as well as provide an easy and responsible process of disposal.